 Financial Instruments – Credit Losses (Topic 326), which is also effective with the adoption of ASU

-2016-13.In October 2019, the FASB voted to delay the implementation date for certain companies, including those, such as Salem, that qualify as a smaller reporting company under SEC rules, until January 1, 2023, with revised ASU’s expected to be issued in November 2019.
-We expect to continue to qualify as a smaller reporting company and will adopt this ASU on its effective date of January 1, 2023.
+2016-13.In October 2019, the FASB voted to delay the implementation date for certain companies, including those, such as Salem, that qualify as a smaller reporting company under SEC rules, until January 1, 2023.
+We will adopt this ASU on its effective date of January 1, 2023.
 We do not expect the adoption of this ASU to have a material impact on our consolidated financial position, results of operations, cash flows, or presentation thereof.

 Disclosure of accounting policy pertaining to new accounting pronouncements that may impact the entity's financial reporting.
 Includes, but is not limited to, quantification of the expected or actual impact.

 No definition available.